hjohnosn22/GithubPractice/README.md

 # GithubPractice
 Q1 - What does clone set the variable origin to represent?
 It sets the variable origin to represent main.

 Q2 - What does the command git push --set-upstream origin master do?
 What does remote tracking mean in this context?
 It sets the main branch as the upstream branch (--set-upstream is the same as -u).
 Remote tracking means...

-Q3 - Explain and illustrate what's happening in the commit tree when this command executes.
+Q3 - Explain and illustrate what's happening in the commit tree when this command (git pull origin master) executes.
+This command pulls all of the edits from person A's commit to the master branch onto person B's computer.
+That way they have person A's code while working on the new branch.
+If person B pushes, their push will not contain person A's edits.

 Q4 - Are your commits overwritten by the remote master?